tunguyenmon/neutralv/README.md

 # Automated Visual Validation for Traffic Violations
 Application to create automated calculations and visualisations with a few clicks.
+The presented code is only a demo!

+Use Neutralino to build and execute the application.

 # Credits